Macrometacorp/docs/docs/graphs/graph-queries/k-shortest-paths/k-shortest-paths-syntax.md

 title: k Shortest Paths Syntax
 ---

+This type of query is supposed to find the first _k_ paths in order of length (or weight) between two given documents, _startVertex_ and _targetVertex_ in your graph.

+Every such path will be returned as a JSON object with three components:

+- An array containing the `vertices` on the path
+- An array containing the `edges` on the path
+- The `weight` of the path, that is the sum of all edge weights

+If no _weightAttribute_ is given, the weight of the path is just its length.

 ## Syntax

 The syntax for k Shortest Paths queries is similar to the one for [Shortest Path](shortest-path.md) and there are also two options to either use a named graph or a set of edge collections.
 It only emits a path variable however, whereas SHORTEST_PATH emits a vertex and an edge variable.